housecurve/housecurve.github.io/docs/manual/equalize_setup.md

 {: .app-portrait-right }

 ## Maximum filters
-The number of filters to use for correction.
+The maximum number of filters to use for correction.
+HouseCurve will allocate filters until the remaining corrections are outside of the frequency and gain settings.

-Set this to the number of filters your parametric equalizer supports.
-HouseCurve may not use all the filters.
-HouseCurve currently only supports peaking filters (no shelving filters, etc.  If you would find this useful, please [reach out](mailto:support@housecurve.com)).
+For a parametric equalizer, set this to the number of filters your system supports.
+For a convolution engine (ie: using the impulse response), the number of filters just controls the fidelity of the correction.
+More filters may not make an audible difference.

 ## Frequency
 The frequency range to equalize.